AdrianP873/heroic/README.md

 ## Requirements:
 - Your GitHub repo requires AWS credentials (AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY) configured as <a href="https://docs.github.com/en/actions/reference/encrypted-secrets">GitHub Actions secrets</a>.
 This allows the provisioned pipeline to push docker images to AWS ECR.
 - You have a GitHub Personal Access Token stored in Systems Manager Parameter Store under the key "GIT_TOKEN".
+This token requires full repo and workflow permissions.

 ## To do
 - Provision a bucket with Terraform to hold pipeline config files.
 Grant access to lambda function role.